 - Traffic lane restrictions and closures along Battery Street.
 Two lanes of traffic will be open during typical PM peak commutes, with up to 42 days of single-lane configuration and a limited number of night and weekend full closures.

 - Construction equipment staged at the south end of the tunnel.

 - Temporary building and parking access restrictions according to previously negotiated Temporary Construction Easements.

 - Increased truck activity on Battery Street and near the north and south portals.

-- Typical construction impacts such as increased dust, noise, and vibration.
+- Typical construction effects such as increased dust, noise, and vibration.

-- Local sidewalk access maintained and possible short pedestrian detours.
+- Local sidewalk access maintained with possible short pedestrian detours.

-- Majority of work will occur during the daytime with occasional night work.
+- Most construction during the daytime, with occasional night work.